Should Christians tithe? What does the Bible say about tithing while in debt? Should I tithe while in debt? Read these ideas on tithing when in debt.

 When the bills are piling up and the debt is looking impossible to overcome, we have the opportunity to follow God anyway.
 We still get to participate in God’s work here on the Earth and we still get to worship Him through our giving.

-And if you are having trouble finding the courage, just look to a little old lady 2000 years ago who dropped her last coin into the offering box.
+And if you are having trouble finding the courage to be tithing when in debt, just look to a little old lady 2000 years ago who dropped her last coin into the offering box.
 When Jesus saw her, He said,”Truly I say to you that this poor widow has put in more than all; for all these out of their abundance have put in offerings for God, but she out of her poverty put in all the livelihood that she had.”
 (Luke 21:3, 4)